Daerion/reconsider/README.md

 const recon = new Reconsider(r, { db: 'my_database' }, false)
 ```

 Alternatively, you can provide a custom logger implementation, e.g. an instance of [winston](https://github.com/winstonjs/winston) or similar.
 When doing so, the provided object must implement methods for all supported log levels.
-Note that setting a `logLevel` via the config object will have no effect in this case, since Reconsider will assume that your logger as already been configured appropriately.
+Note that setting a `logLevel` via the config object will have no effect in this case, since Reconsider will assume that your logger has already been configured appropriately.

 ```js
 // Provide custom logger implementation